Decentralized Identity Verification

 1. Add verified Status:

 To the proto file, add verified status.
-This is only internal and should not be passed with message by the user.
+This should be internal only and not included in messages passed by the user.

 message Identity {